lemonsqueeze/OpenWRTQuotas/README.md

 ### Notes

+At the moment it's not possible to use OpenWrt's firewall and download-quotas at the same time: download-quotas will wipe firewall rules when it starts and vice-versa.
+Currently firewall service is disabled when installing download-quotas.
-Currently replaces OpenWrt's firewall rules. if you have have custom rules or create some through web interface they will get wiped out.
-It makes sense to disable the firewall service in OpenWrt's interface.
+If you have have custom rules or create some through web interface they will not take effect.

-This is by no means absolutely secure, however with a typical group of non-hostile guests it works very well:
+This is by no means absolutely secure, however with a typical group of non-hostile guests it works pretty well:

 - Mac addresses can be changed, if a guest does so he'll get a brand new quota.
 - Limits only kick in for ip range specified in `enable_quota`.
 If you left addresses out